-- 1. To help students understand the evolution of the Novel and Short Story as distinct Literary Forms. - 2.
+- To help students understand the evolution of the Novel and Short Story as distinct Literary Forms. - 2.
 To help students understand the contribution of various other literary forms like Medieval Romances, Character Sketch etc. to the evolution of the novel. - 3.
-To help students understand how the socio-economic conditions prevalent in the 18th century contributed to the rise of the Novel, and how the conditions prevalent in the 19th century contributed to the rise of the Short Story. - 4.
-To help students understand the contribution of various other literary forms like Parables, Fables etc. to the evolution of the Short Story. - 5.
+To help students understand how the socio-economic conditions prevalent in the 18th century contributed to the rise of the Novel, and how the conditions prevalent in the 19th century contributed to the rise of the Short Story. - To help students understand the contribution of various other literary forms like Parables, Fables etc. to the evolution of the Short Story. - 5.
 To help students understand the characteristics of the short story through the study of few popular short stories. - 6.
 To teach students to appreciate English Fiction. - 7.
-To instill the ability of recognizing the various elements of Fiction.

-2. Learning Outcomes: But the end of the course the student will be able:
+To instill the ability of recognizing the various elements of Fiction. - 2.
+Learning Outcomes: Upon the completion of the course the student will be able: - CO1: Identify elements of Short Stories, Novella and Novel such as Plot, Character, Setting, Theme. - CO2: Compare and contrast the structural difference between a short story and a novel. - CO3: Critically analyze short stories and novels. - CO4: Explain the origin of the short story, novella and novel.